Seasoned blue crab

 ☞ Muchangpo Beach, Boryeong-si, Chungcheongnam-do

 Pine mushrooms are primarily picked in mountainous areas in the Taebaek Mountain Range and Sobaek Mountain Range.
-The thickesed in size are considered the best, and are picked in Yangyang County in Gangwon-do.
-Next are those picked in Uljin, Bonghwa, and Cheongdo counties in Gyeongsangbuk-do.
-Other well-known production centers include Inje County in Gangwon-do, Andong and Yeongju cities in Gyeongsangbuk-do, and Danyang County in Chungcheongbuk-do.
-Pine mushrooms can be kept for a certain extended period of time after they are harvested.
-There are many restaurants specialized in pine mushroom dishes in the production centers listed above.
+Those thickest in size are considered the best, and are picked in the county of Yangyang-gun in Gangwon-do.
+Next are those picked in the counties of Uljin-gun, Bonghwa-gun, and Cheongdo-gun in Gyeongsangbuk-do.
+Other well-known pine mushroom-producing regions include Inje-gun in Gangwon-do, the cities of Andong-si and Yeongju-si in Gyeongsangbuk-do, and Danyang-gun in Chungcheongbuk-do.
+Pine mushrooms can be kept for an extended period of time after they are harvested.
+These pine mushroom-producing areas also have many restaurants specializing in pine mushroom dishes.

 ☞ Bonghwa Songi (Pine Mushroom) Festival